 Despite its small size, your medulla oblongata has many essential roles.
 It’s critical for relaying information between your spinal cord and brain.
 It also regulates your cardiovascular and respiratory systems.
 Four of your 12

 Your brain and spine communicate through columns of nerve fibers that run through your medulla called spinal tracts.
-These tracts can be ascending (send information toward your brain) or descending (carry information to your spinal cord).
+These tracts can be ascending (sending information toward your brain) or descending (carrying information to your spinal cord).

 Each of your spinal tracts carries a specific type of information.
 For example, your lateral spinothalamic tract carries information related to pain and temperature.

 If part of your medulla becomes damaged, it can lead to an inability to relay a specific type of message between your body and brain.
 The types of information carried by these spinal tracts include:

 - perception of vibrations

 - muscle tone

 If your medulla is damaged, your brain and spinal cord won’t be able to effectively transmit information to one another.